exasol/project-keeper/doc/developer_guide/developer_guide.md

 Then login to Maven Central Portal and go to the [deployments page](https://central.sonatype.com/publishing/deployments).
 Verify that your component was deployed successfully and has the expected content.

-When everything looks fine, click the "Drop" button for the deployment to avoid accidentally publishing it.
+Don't forget to click the "Drop" button for the deployment to avoid accidentally publishing it.